DaniloToroL/module_documentator/README.md

 This script assume that the package module has description field in all attributes.

 ### Usage:

 ```
 documentator.py [--module, -m] [--readme, -r] [--lang, -l] [--help, -h] <module>

+or

+documentator.py <module> -> To create all at once.

 ```

 ### Options: